larsjuhljensen/JensenLab/_pages/training_textmining.md

 The goal of named entity recognition (NER) is to find names mentioned in text and resolve them to the underlying biomedical entities (document → entity A, entity B, entity C).
 To illustrate this, we will use the EXTRACT tool, which is designed to use NER to support manual database curation.

 Install the EXTRACT bookmarklet as described on the [EXTRACT website](https://extract.jensenlab.org/).
-_Note: If you wish to run EXTRACT on articles in several formats (e.g. word documents or PDFs) please use the [OnTheFly2.0 webserver](http://bib.fleming.gr:3838/OnTheFly/)_.

 _Hint: If the bookmarks toolbar is not showing in Firefox then go the File menu bar and select **View → Toolbars → Bookmarks Toolbar → Always show**.
 If it is not showing on Chrome go to the menu bar and select **View → Always show bookmarks toolbar**_